DagHjermann/MAR001_2023/README.md

     - 07 - based on data from 04, perform status classification
     - 05 - based on data from 04 and 07, perform time series analysis
     - 06 - based on results from 05 and 07, make output tables and graphs

+* Major changes from the 2021 scripts:
+    - script 01: There should now be Portuguese data after 2010 -> Script just check that there are PT data after 2010
+    - script 03: TO DO

 ## Scripts, details